knownasilya/ember-leaflet-cartodb/README.md

 #### `sql`

-Change the SQL query used in the Carto Viz.
+Change the SQL query used in the Carto Viz provided by `url`.

 ## Contributing